Berar Division: History

 Berar Province, formerly ruled by the Nizam of Hyderabad, was administered by the British after 1853, although the Nizam retained formal sovereignty over the province.
-Through an agreement signed on 5 November 1902, Nizam Nawab Mir Sir Mahbub Ali Khan leased Berar permanently to the British against an annual payment of 25 lakh (2.5 million) rupees.
+Through an agreement signed on 5 November 1902, Nizam Mahboob Ali Khan leased Berar permanently to the British against an annual payment of 25 lakh (2.5 million) rupees.
 Lord Curzon decided to merge Berar with the Central Provinces, and this was proclaimed on 17 September 1903.
 Thus the Central Provinces and Berar was born by a Residency Order, dated the 30 September 1903, and the administration of Berar was placed under the Chief Commissioner of the Central Provinces.

 After October 1, 1903, the administration of the province was placed under the commissioner-general for the Central Provinces as the 'Berar Division'.
 On 24 October 1936, with the establishment of the legislative assembly of the 'Central Provinces and Berar' the Central Provinces became 'Central Provinces and Berar' when it was fully merged with Berar, although Berar Division remained under the nominal sovereignty of Hyderabad.

 Following the independence of India in 1947, the Central Provinces and Berar became a province of India, and in 1950 became the Indian state of Madhya Pradesh.
 In 1956, the Indian states were reorganized along linguistic lines, and Berar and Nagpur became part of Bombay State.
 In 1960, Bombay State was split along linguistic lines, and the southern, Marathi-speaking portion of the state, including Berar Division, became the new state of Maharashtra.

 Territory

 Berar consisted of one Division with a Commissioner.
 It was under the administrative authority of the Chief Commissioner for the Central Provinces, but administered separately from the other divisions until 1936.

-In 1904, there were twelve municipalities in Berar, including Amraoti, Akola, Ellichpur, Basim, Yeotmal, Khamgaon, Shegaon, Akot, and four more.

-After the Independence of India it became the Amravati Division of the state of Maharashtra.
+In 1904, there were twelve municipalities in Berar, including Amravati, Akola, Achalpur, Washim, Yavatmal, Khamgaon, Shegaon, Akot, and four more.
+After the Independence of India it became the Amravati division of Maharashtra.

 Districts

-The Berar Division included the five districts of Ellichpur (Achalpur), Wun (Wani), Akola, Buldana (Buldhana) and Basim (Washim) in 1905.
+The Berar Division included the five districts of Achalpur, Wun (Wani), Akola, Buldhana and Washim in 1905.
 It was later rearranged into the following four districts: